 - a.
 Describe the process for education development in support of the Advanced Care Plan. - b.
-PCP must have systematic process in place to communicate with specialists and identify who has lead responsibility for discussing and assisting each patient with advance care planning. - i.
-Training and information about advance care planning is available from the Centers for Disease Control and through a number of healthcare organizations. - c.
+PCP must have systematic process in place to communicate with specialists and identify who has lead responsibility for discussing and assisting each patient with advance care planning. - Training and information about advance care planning is available from the Centers for Disease Control and through a number of healthcare organizations. - c.
 PCP must have systematic process in place to track care plans distributed to patients and returned to PCP, and where appropriate, to conduct periodic follow-up conversations with patients who have not yet executed an advance care plan. - d.
 If patient is not ready to sign an advance care plan, document in medical record and address at next health maintenance exam.

 - a.
-Describe the process for education development in support of the Advanced Care Plan. - b.
-Specialist(s) must have systematic process in place to communicate with PCP and identify who has lead responsibility for discussing and assisting each patient with advance care planning. - i.
-Advance care planning may not be appropriate for patients visiting for routine, basic care. - ii.
-Training and information about advance care planning is available from the Centers for Disease Control and through a number of healthcare organizations. - c.
+Describe the process for education development in support of the Advanced Care Plan. - Specialist(s) must have systematic process in place to communicate with PCP and identify who has lead responsibility for discussing and assisting each patient with advance care planning. - i.
+Advance care planning may not be appropriate for patients visiting for routine, basic care. - Training and information about advance care planning is available from the Centers for Disease Control and through a number of healthcare organizations. - c.
 Specialist must have systematic process in place to track care plans distributed to patients and returned to specialist, and where appropriate, to conduct periodic follow-up conversations with patients who have not yet executed an advance care plan. - d.
 Practice unit must be actively engaged in the education, development, and support of the advance care plan.

-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits Piscuss process for ACP introduction, tracking, education and completion a.
-Describe the process for education development in support of the Survivorship Plan.
-How is the survivorship plan shared with other members of the team?
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits • Discuss process for ACP introduction, tracking, education and completion

-- Discuss process for ACP introduction, tracking, education and completion - Advance Care Planning; conversation with patients, documentation, and demonstration of follow-up to patients who have been given advance care planning but have not returned paperwork - Ask about who has conversation with patient.
+- Advance Care Planning; conversation with patients, documentation, and - demonstration of follow-up to patients who have been given advance care planning but have not returned paperwork - Ask about who has conversation with patient.
 Does office have a template?
 If not the lead (specialist is) how are you informed of this?